tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/常见问题/负载均衡配置相关_intl_en.md

 [[Back to Top]](#23)

-### The frequency of health check is higher then my configuration in the console.[](id:6)
+### The frequency of health check is higher than my configuration in the console.[](id:6)
-Suppose that you configured to send a health check packet every 5 seconds in the console, However the real server receives one or even more health check requests in 1 second.
+Suppose that you configured to send a health check packet every 5 seconds in the console.
+However, the real server receives one or even more health check requests in 1 second.

 It is caused by the implementation mechanism of CLB health check.
 Suppose that there are 1 million clients requests.
 These requests will be distributed to 4 CLB servers, and then sent to the real servers.
 The health check is performed on the CLB servers separately.
 If the CLB instance is configured to send a health check request every 5 seconds, it means that each backend CLB servers will send a health check request every 5 seconds.
 In this case, the real server will receives many health check requests.
 For example, if there are 8 servers in the cluster of the CLB and each server sends a request every 5 seconds, then the real server may receive 8 health check requests in 5 seconds.